 Japan is the one of the most expensive countries on earth.
-In response to many questions that I keep hearing over and over (and over…) from people I meet and Usenet Newbies, I've created a list of answers to some of the most common questions regarding visiting and living in Japan.
+In response to many questions that are repeated over and over (and over…) from people online and Usenet Newbies, here is a list of answers to some of the most common questions regarding visiting and living in Japan.
 Up to now there have been mountains of books from ivory-tower academics praising Japan to the skies, and websites about places to see, etc. but no real source of information on getting by here.
 The information here is current as of January 2012 but be aware that prices, regulations, exchange rates, etc. are always subject to change.
 Also be warned that while most procedures presented here are immutable, in some situations things may be decided on a case-by-case basis.
 The information has been divided into the following sections:

-The flight to Japan is VERY long and tiring -- bring some aspirin and eye drops with you -- you’ll need them.
+The flight to Japan is VERY long and tiring — bring some aspirin and eye drops with you — you’ll need them.
 Some ear-plugs, an eye-mask, and skin lotion can also help.
-Before your flight, sign up with a frequent flier program -- many airlines have them, and eventually you can get free flights through them.
+Before your flight, sign up with a frequent flier program — many airlines have them, and eventually you can get free flights through them.
 If your final destination will be in a large or medium size city other than Tokyo or Osaka, you might consider flying via Seoul.
+If you have to do an overnight near Haneda or Narita Airport, there are inexpensive hotels close by.
+There’s even a capsule hotel called 9 Hours in Narita Terminal 2 with overnight and day rates, and for just taking a shower.
 Domestic travel can be EXTREMELY expensive in Japan; check with your travel agent as well as Japan Air Lines and ANA’s website for some special deals.
-For those just visiting Japan there are special air passes for those taking JAL or other One World carrier called a Yokoso Air Pass, or taking ANA or other Star Alliance carrier called a Star Alliance Japan Airpass.
-Each also offers another air pass where you can take any international carrier, called a Welcome to Japan and Visit Japan fare, respectively.
+For those just visiting Japan as a Temporary Visitor there are special air passes for those taking JAL or other One World carriers called a Yokoso/Visit Japan Fare.
+For taking any international carrier, there is ANA’s Visit Japan Fare and JAL has its version, called a Welcome to Japan ticket.
 All of them have blackout dates but follow the international baggage rules and cost less than half the normal air fare.
 You must also have a round trip or onward ticket and the passes can only be bought outside of Japan before the start of the international trip.
-ANA also has a Experience Japan fare with no blackout dates but 20kg total bag limit and no refund or date change possibility.
-In more recent years there are also now discount carriers like Peach, Jetstar Japan, Air Asia, Skymark, Solaseed, Starflyer and Air-Do.
+ANA also has an Experience Japan Fare with no blackout dates but 20kg total bag limit and no refund or date change possibility.
+JAL’s clone of it is its Japan Explorer Pass.
+In more recent years there are also now discount carriers like Peach, Jetstar Japan, Vanilla Air, Skymark, Solaseed, Starflyer and Air-Do.
 Some have very cheap international routes to Korea, Taiwan, China, and beyond.
 Note however that these very low fares have low to no free bag allowance, and may have no refundability or date changes.

 It may in fact be more convenient to use airlines as much as possible if you are carrying a ton of stuff since Japan’s train system is not designed for people with heavy luggage.
 If you find you have just too much stuff for you to carry, look into luggage transport services in the Japanese airport, which can deliver your things anywhere in the country at a time you designate for a reasonable fee.